nogibjj/project2_pandas_stats/README.md

 * The projects uses the first 7 of the variables introduced above, which are: `loan_id`, `no_of_dependents`, `education`, `self_employed`, `income_annum`, `loan_amount`, `loan_term`.

 ## Summary Statistics
 The `main.py` provides the mean, median, std_dev, range, and variance.
 You can generated these statistics using the `summary_statistics` function.

-## Statistical functions
+* To calculate and save summary statistics to a Markdown report, use:
+`summary_statistics(dataframe, report_file)`

+* To plot histograms for specific columns and save them to a report file, use:
+`plot_histograms(dataframe, columns, report_file, bins=20)`

+* To plot the correlation matrix and save it to a report file, use:
+`plot_correlation(dataframe, columns, report_file)`

+* To create a Jupyter Notebook from the Markdown report, use:
+`create_jupyter(report_file, notebook_file)`

 ## Instructions
 This repository should contain the following necessary files to build the GitHub workflow and requirements for executing the scripts for data analysis: